 This is but one example, among countless others, of how social can connect, inspire, create and cultivate community: ultimately speaking to societies greatest attribute, its power in coming together.

 The ugly side of social media

-In a world where Black and Asian female MPs received almost half (41%) of abuse sent to MPs (despite there being almost 8 times as many white MPs included in the study), where online violence against women is ‘flourishing and with 25% of British Adults have experienced Cyberbullying, we ignore Henry’s request that there “HAS to be some accountability at our peril.
+In a world where Black and Asian female MPs received almost half (41%) of social media abuse sent to MPs (despite there being almost 8 times as many white MPs included in the study), where online violence against women is flourishing and where 25% of British Adults have experienced Cyberbullying, we ignore Henry’s request that there “HAS to be some accountability.”

 The role of the law

 The police have begun to take small steps towards combating online abuse by appointing a hate crime officer concentrating on social media.
 It’s a small change but one in the right direction.